HEASARC/heasoft-conda/README.md

 4. Start testing `heasoft`.

 5. If you want the heasoft unit tests, install `heasoft-tests` in the same way:
-    - `mamba install heasoft-tests -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/`
+    - `mamba install heasoft-tests -k -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/`

 6. If you are testing `xspec`, not that the xspec data files distributed in two separate packages:
 `xspec-data` (~400 MB) and `xspec-data-extra` (~2BG).
 The first one (`xspec-data`) is installed automatically when `heasoft` is installed, and contain all model data expect to file that are >~200MB.
 The large files can be installed the same way by:
-    - `mamba install xspec-data-extra -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/`
+    - `mamba install xspec-data-extra -k -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/`